BoomTech-LLC/Calendar-Components/README.md

 ---- | ---------- | ----
 wrapperCustomClassNames | ['custom-1', 'custom-2'] | arrayOf(PropTypes.string)

-*Description string has to be given to component as children, which will be parsed into html*
+*Note: Description string has to be given to component as children, which will be parsed into html*